Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Phase-walk ans a tze

 To identify which gaps are associated with the target Hamming-weight, $h^*=h([z^*])$, we expand each eigenmode $\ket{r}$ in the bracelet basis $\{\ket{[z]}\}$ and compute its weight in the target sector

 with $\Delta_{\min}(\kappa)$ chosen from the eigenmodes with non-zero weight.

-The bottom panel of \cref{fig:ansatz_2} shows that, across all distinct targets $\ket{[z^*]}$ at $N=5$ to $12$, the accumulated walk time $\tau_{\rm{eff}}$ scales linearly with $1/\Delta_{\rm min}(\kappa^*)$ with a single fixed $\kappa^*$.
+The bottom panel of \cref{fig:ansatz_2} shows the accumulated walk time $\tau_{\rm{eff}}$ required to reach high-fidelity preparation against $1/\Delta_{\rm min}(\kappa^*)$ for all dihedrally distinct bracelet targets $\ket{[z^*]}$ at $N=5$ to $12$.
+These numerical results are consistent with the scaling relationship predicted by the frequency-resolution model.
+Across all targets, $\tau_{\rm{eff}}$ scales linearly with $1/\Delta_{\rm min}(\kappa^*)$ for a single fixed $\kappa^*$, consistent with \cref{eq:bracelet_tau_eff}.
+This $1/\Delta_{\rm min}$ scaling stands in contrast to adiabatic state preparation, where the required evolution time scales as $1/\Delta_{\rm min}^2$~\cite{Albash_2018}.
+The improvement arises because the phase-walk ansatz operates in a non-adiabatic regime, creating a superposition of eigenmodes whose relative phases evolve and interfere constructively on the target rather than adiabatically tracking a single instantaneous ground eigenstate.

 Within each $N$, targets that are a maximal independent set consistently exhibit the smallest $\tau_{\rm eff}$ and the largest $\Delta_{\min}$.
-This aligns with prior work on \emph{scarred} quantum walks \cite{desaules2022hypergrid}, which places these states on or near a small, low-degree hypercube-like subgraph weakly coupled to the rest of the graph -- with dynamics confined to this subgraph producing sparser, quasi-regular spectra with larger internal gaps, resulting in faster preparation.
+This is consistent with prior work on \emph{scarred} quantum walks \cite{desaules2022hypergrid}, which places these states on or near a small, low-degree hypercube-like subgraph weakly coupled to the rest of the graph -- with dynamics confined to this subgraph producing sparser, quasi-regular spectra with larger internal gaps, resulting in faster preparation.